Co-produced by The Arts and Culture Programme, University Hospitals Bristol NHS Foundation Trust and Culture Weston.

 The arts are good for you, it’s official.
 Dip your toe in waters new, and feel refreshed!

-This bumper first edition is packed with articles, activities and images designed to boost mood and alleviate anxiety and provides an individual, interactive kit of creative items.
+The Summer 2020 bumper first edition is packed with articles, activities and images designed to boost mood and alleviate anxiety and provides an individual, interactive kit of creative items.
 As well as reading, patients are encouraged to immerse themselves in drawing, writing, tearing and folding to make each copy their own.

 ‘Boredom Buster’s’ superpower is its eclectic range of contributions from famous artists, arts therapists and professional creative health specialists.
 The wealth of contributors include Antony Gormley, Martin Parr, Sarah Hickson, David Dimbleby, Jeremy Deller, Mark Ravenhill, Patrick Gale, Kalpna Woolf, Luke Jerram, Wayne McGregor, Manoj Malde, Dr Phil Hammond and Dr Lizzie Burns, founder of the ‘Anti-boredom Campaign’.